-Upright aggression: MCN's guide to the best stripped-back super nakeds on the market right now
+Upright aggression: MCN's guide to the best stripped-back super nakeds on the market in 2021

 Best super naked motorbikes